uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 > testcafe chrome tests/*.testcafe.js

  Running tests in:
- - Chrome 86.0.4240.111 / macOS 10.15.7
+ - Chrome 124.0.0.0 / Windows 11

- UHM Lost and Found localhost test with default db
+ uhm-lost-and-found localhost test with default db
- ✓ Test that landing page shows up
- ✓ Test that signin and signout work
- ✓ Test that signup page, then logout works
- ✓ Test that lostItems page displays
- ✓ Test that lostItemsAdmin page displays
- ✓ Test that home page display and profile modification works ✓ Test that addItem page works
+ √ Test that HOME page shows up without being logged in √ Test that LOST ITEMS page shows up without being logged in √ Test that SIGN IN and SIGN OUT work with a departmental account √ Test that HOME page appears after signing in with a departmental account √ Test that LOST ITEMS page appears after signing in with a departmental account √ Test that ADD ITEM page appears after signing in with a departmental account √ Test that EDIT ITEM page appears after signing in with a departmental account √ Test that SIGN IN and SIGN OUT work with an admin account √ Test that HOME page appears after signing in with an admin account √ Test that LOST ITEMS page appears after signing in with an admin account √ Test that ADD ITEM page appears after signing in with an admin account √ Test that EDIT ITEM page appears after signing in with an admin account √ Test that DEPARTMENTS page appears after signing in with an admin account √ Test that ADD DEPARTMENT page appears after signing in with an admin account

- 7 passed (40s)
+ 14 passed (39s)
  $
 ```